kitpages/KitpagesChainBundle/README.md

 [![Build Status](https://travis-ci.org/kitpages/KitpagesChainBundle.png?branch=master)](https://travis-ci.org/kitpages/KitpagesChainBundle)

-This bundle is used ton configure a workflow (a chain of commands) in the config.yml in order to execute this workflow from app/console or from PHP.
+This bundle is used ton configure a workflow (a chain of processors) in the config.yml in order to execute this workflow from app/console or from PHP.